 Before cooking, you can enhance the flavor of the pork butt by seasoning it with your favorite dry rub or marinade.
 This will add depth and complexity to the final dish.
 Additionally, you can sear the pork butt in a hot pan before transferring it to the slow cooker to develop a rich crust.

-See also How to cook chanterelle mushroom
+See also How to cook mini potatoes on the stove

 Once the pork butt is cooked to perfection, let it rest for a few minutes before shredding it with two forks.
 This will allow the juices to redistribute and result in a more flavorful end product.
 Serve the pulled pork on buns, tacos, or alongside your favorite barbecue sauce for a delicious and satisfying meal.